TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

-  -m, --emitter strings      for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address -o, --cache                force the results of the query into the tx cache (and the trace cache if applicable) -D, --decache              removes a transactions and any traces in the transaction from the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose (increase detail with --log_level) -h, --help                 display this help screen
+  -m, --emitter strings      for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address
+      --cache_traces         force the results of the query into the trace cache -D, --decache              removes a transactions and any traces in the transaction from the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose (increase detail with --log_level) -h, --help                 display this help screen -o, --cache                force the results of the query into the cache

 Notes:
   - The transactions list may be one or more transaction hashes, blockNumber.transactionID pairs, or a blockHash.transactionID pairs.